GTK-lab/SpliCeAT/de_analysis/README.md

 **Input:** kallisto index of the augmented transcriptome & sample FASTQ files

-**Output:** List of differentially expressed transcripts (in both uncollapsed and collapsed t2g versions)
+**Output:** List of differentially expressed transcripts (for both uncollapsed and collapsed transcripts versions)

 ## Packages required
 Click on the links for installation instructions.
 (In brackets are versions used when run by the author)